 I wasn’t sure if this was number 1 or number 2 but since it applies more to our current market, I made it number 2.
 Number 1 applies in all markets.

-When there is a shortage of inventory and a surplus of buyers, multiple contracts abound.
+According to Sunrise Moving company, when there is a shortage of inventory and a surplus of buyers, multiple contracts abound.
 Buyers start to lose out on property after property and get overly aggressive with offers.
 Sometimes in the heat of the battle they do things that they come to regret.

 For example, I recently had a home receive 10 contracts.
 All but one had a home inspection contingency and almost all were way over asking.
 The one without the home inspection was not the highest price but close.
 We decided to go with that one because it looked like the easiest path to settlement.
 (Often when buyers go way over asking with a home inspection, they use the home inspection to renegotiate the price) But when I called the agent to let them know they won, we found out that the buyers changed their mind and wanted an inspection.
 We then moved to the highest priced offer.